dragosvecerdea/advent-of-code-cli/README.md

 # Advent of Code - CLI
 A simple and intuitive client for creating, solving and submitting solutions to *[AdventOfCode](https://www.adventofcode.com)* .

-Create, Solve, Run and Submit yout Advent Of Code solutions right from your Terminal.
+Create, Solve, Run and Submit your Advent Of Code solutions right from your Terminal.

 ## CLI Usage